IAmSuyogJadhav/complexPyTorch/README.md

 ## To-Do
-* There is apparently a problem with backpropagation of complex layers.
+* There is apparently a problem with backpropagation of complex layers ([see the issue](https://github.com/wavefrontshaping/complexPyTorch/issues/3)).
 The gradients calculated by torch's autograd do not match with what a complex differentiation gives.
 Need to implement a proper backward function for that purpose.

 # complexPyTorch